 What happened?
 I have a theory… see my next point.

 3- Be careful when switching objectives.

 I heard and read countless times that to find success in blogging, you have to narrow your niche.
 I did this.
 In fact, I started my other blog, Deliberate Homeschooling, to narrow The Deliberate Mom into the parenting niche.

-Even though it’s only a few months old, Deliberate Homeschooling has been growing more than I expected.
+Deliberate Homeschooling grew more than I expected.
 One could argue that its specific niche is why it’s doing well but I think the reason for this is entirely different.
 I think it’s because I’m passionate about homeschooling.